Bachelor of Human Services

 A total of 121 credits is required for the degree, of which 42 credits must be upper division.

 Program Student Learning Outcomes

-Students graduating with a Bachelor of Human Services will:
+Students graduating with BHS in Human Services will be able to: